 Finally, you should call your removal company to confirm everything is going to plan and they’re expecting to move you shortly.
 Don’t leave it too late to confirm as it could harm you.

-It’s worth paying for your post to be redirected and Royal Mail offers a flexible and affordable service.
+As part of preparing to move, you want to consider paying for your post to be redirected.
+Thankfully, Royal Mail offers a flexible and affordable service that can be set-up online.

 Start with the shed and garage